 Alternatively, you can post photos of employees that went the extra mile to provide great service – a great way to humanize your brand.

 15. Add Relevant Hashtags … Lots Of Them

 Hashtags also run the world of Instagram.
 But while you want to stick to 2 to 3 hashtags in your tweets, you want to add more in your Instagram posts.

 The photo-sharing social network allows you to add as much as 30 hashtags in your posts and comments.
-And while you don’t want to go beyond that mark, adding 11 hashtags to your post can result to 79.5% interactions for every 1,000 followers
+And while you don’t want to go beyond that mark, adding 11 hashtags to your post can result in 79.5% more interactions for every 1,000 followers.

 Richard Kao is a printer workflow specialist and sales director for COSSales, a UK-based office and tech solutions provider.
 Interested in the latest marketing and sales trends, he often reads blogs like EggMarketingPR during downtime.